larpchronicles/rules/rules-topics/08_agility-skills.md

 # Agility Skills

 ## Agility Points
 > Agility Points are purchased with Skill Points and may then be used to toward uses of Agility Pool Abilities.
 Each purchase of Agility Points grants 10 Agility Points.
+Using an ability will remove a number of Agility Points from their pool equal to the ability's level.
+>
+> Characters may alternatively choose to explicitly memorize their ability list.
+Doing so grants a bonus 10% total Agility Points to be distributed.
+The character must mark down how many of which abilities they have chosen to memorize, and they may then only use those abilities (until their next Rest).

 |Agility Pool|F|T|R|M|
 |---|---|---|---|---|